 An image that is a clue to our ancient heritage in Dorset

-In 1963 a Roman mosaic was discovered at Hinton St Mary near Sturminster Newton.
-It features perhaps the oldest image of Jesus in the world with this same 'Chi-Rho' symbol.
-Whilst this was commonly used to refer to Jesus, it nevertheless points to a remarkable continuity of art and faith in our country stretching back over 1600 years.
+In 1963 some men putting in a washing line in the village of Hinton St Mary discovered a Roman mosaic.
+It contains perhaps the oldest image of Jesus in the world, possibly where Mass was celebrated - and bears the same 'Chi-Rho' symbol that we have on our altar and tabernacle plinth.
+(Chi and Rho are the first two letters of Christ in Greek).
+Whilst this symbol was commonly used to refer to Jesus, it still shows a remarkable continuity of art and faith in our county stretching back over 1,600 years.

 The pomegranates either side of Jesus' face are symbols of eternal life.